Skip To Main Content

 MEASLES

 Measles is a serious disease that causes a rash and fever.
 Measles is very contagious.
 It spreads when a person with measles breathes out, coughs or sneezes.
 Anyone who is not vaccinated is much more likely to get measles.
 Measles can be dangerous, especially for babies and young children.
-It can cause swelling of the brain and lung infections; and in rare cases, it can be deadly.
+It can cause swelling of the brain and lung infections, and in rare cases, be deadly.

 Vaccination is the best way to protect your family.
-The MMR shot is safe and very effective at preventing measles.
-It also protects against mumps and rubella.
-Doctors recommend that all children get the MMR shot.
-Getting the MMR vaccine is safer than getting measles.
+The MMR shot is safe and very effective at preventing measles, as well as mumps and rubella.
+Doctors recommend that all children receive the MMR shot, as getting the vaccine is safer than contracting the measles disease.
 Most children do not have any side effects from the shot.
 The side effects that do occur are usually mild and don’t last long, such as a fever, mild rash, and soreness.
-Ask your doctor if you have questions about measles or MMR vaccine.
+Ask your doctor if you have questions about measles or the MMR vaccine.
 (Source: Public Health)

 Contact Us